grpc/grpc.io/content/en/docs/languages/cpp/callback.md

 ### Server

-As we mentioned in the [previous section](#server-side-streaming-server), the RPC handler's interface for a client-side streaming RPC does not have any input parameters, and its return type is a server reactor, namely, a `ServerReadReactor`.
+The RPC handler's interface for a client-side streaming RPC does not have any input parameters, and its return type is a server reactor, namely, a `ServerReadReactor`.

 The `ServerReadReactor` has two template parameters: `Point` is the type of each